 The mission of BCM Families Foundation is to eradicate Blue Cone Monochromacy by supporting the most promising biomedical and scientific research that will ultimately lead to a cure.

-Renata has 5 relatives with BCM, including her sons.
+Renata has 5 relatives with BCM.
 In 1992 she earned a Ph.D. in Theoretical Physics, then worked in research about supercomputing and sub-nuclear physics until 1994.
 From 1994 to 2008 she and 3 other shareholders founded a web company, venere.com, the first on-line reservation system for hotels on Internet, gathering more than 20,000 hotels especially in Europe and employing more than 200 people.
 She sold Venere to Expedia in 2008.
 Dr. Sarno created a BCM Families website that has developed international contact among families coping with Blue Cone Monochromacy (BCM).
 She supports significance research to lead to an understanding of the physiology and genetics of BCM.

 Kay whose father, uncle, great-uncle, and 4 male paternal cousins, have BCM, is now grandmother to 3 cherished boys who are legally blind due to BCM.
 She is highly motivated to improve their lives.
 She has retired after 30 years as Director of Patient and Family Education at the South Carolina Department of Mental Health.
 She authored four books that explain schizophrenia, schizoaffective disorder, bipolar affective disorder in layman’s language and teach recovery strategies to patients and their involved families.
 Her workbooks have been translated into 28 different languages.